Malaysian Curry Puff

 I've tested this recipe for several times to get that golden color and finally came up with such a simple answer.

-And to further help in achieving that golden color, I also brush the curry puff with some egg wash before I bake them.
+To further help in achieving that golden color, I also brush the curry puff with some egg wash before I bake them.

 As you can see, they turn out so beautiful.
 Don't you agree?